anshuthopsee/p2p-webrtc/README.md

-A react website, that demonstrates the capabilities of peer to peer communication through WebRTC.
+A React website, that demonstrates the capabilities of peer to peer communication through WebRTC.
 It is a serverless implementation, so manual exchange of Offer/Answer is involved.
 (Work in progress).

 ## How to use
 1. Open the site in two seperate tabs.